 - Dual infrastructure.
 The system has a dual infrastructure that ensures business continuity of the system.

 - Flexible connectivity option.
 The system also offers flexible and secured internet access to payment service providers.

 - Convenient pricing.
 The Bank of Lithuania applies fees for transactions only.
 There are no fixed fees.

 CENTROlink is a payment system, developed and operated by the Bank of Lithuania, which allows customers of financial institutions to execute euro payments across SEPA.
-CENTROlink was launched on 8 December 2015.
-System participants can offer their clients credit payments (SCT), direct debit (SDD) and instant payments (SCT Inst).
-More information on how CENTROlink operates, acceptance of system participants, their rights and obligations, as well as risk management is available in the Rules of Operation of CENTROlink (648.9 KB ).
+CENTROlink was launched on 8 December 2015, while it's roots come from the start of 2004 as a local currency payment system.
+CENTROlink participants can offer their clients SEPA credit payments (SCT), direct debit (SDD) and instant payments (SCT Inst).
+More information on how CENTROlink operates, acceptance of system participants, their rights and obligations, payment orders processing procedure as well as risk management is available in the Rules of Operation of CENTROlink (648.9 KB ).